open-telemetry/opentelemetry-collector-contrib/receiver/prometheusexec/README.md

 ```

 - ### exec (required)
 Under each `prometheus_exec/custom_name` there needs to be an `exec` key.
 The value of this key is a string of the command to be run, with any flags needed (this will probably be the binary to run, in the correct relative directory).
-The format should be: `directory/binary_to_run --flag1 --flag2` (the binary as well as all flasg should be separated by spaces).
+The format should be: `directory/binary_to_run flag1 flag2` (the binary should be separated from the flags by a space - as well as the flags separated from themselves by a space).
 Environment variables can be set in a later configuration setting.
 Example:

 ```yaml
 receivers: